EcsRx/EcsR3/docs/ecs-r3/plugins/reactive-systems-plugin.md

 # Reactive Systems Plugin

-This plugin contains some pre-made systems that cover common use cases where you want to use rx streams to govern your system processing.
+This plugin contains some pre-made systems that cover common use cases where you want to use r3 streams to govern your system processing.

 ## ISetupSystem